-Bisquick is a fantastic way to speed things up, and it’s something you probably already have in your pantry.
+Plus, you probably already have the mix in your pantry.
 Plus the bananas make this recipe extra special, adding moisture and a delectable depth of flavor.

 Keep scrolling for this simple recipe plus some tips and tricks to make the best chocolate chip muffins you’ve ever had!

 This recipe only requires six ingredients and bakes for just 15 minutes.
 Besides mashing the bananas, there’s almost no actual work.

 I just love how easy it is.
 With these common pantry ingredients, you get flavor and texture that’s hard to beat.

 Bisquick Mix: Bisquick is a premade baking mix so you don’t have to measure out all the dry ingredients.
 It’s basically flour, starch, and leavening which are essential for a thick batter that can hold in all your chocolate chips, as well as creating a rise that balances out the wet ingredients.

 Eggs: Eggs add necessary moisture to any baking recipe and they help bind the ingredients together.

 Banana: Bananas also add moisture, but in this recipe they also add a fruity, mellow flavor to balance out the chocolate.
 It’s the perfect combo.

 Sugar: For most simple baking recipes like this one, granulated sugar is the best option to add a little sweetness and texture to your muffins.

 Vegetable Oil: Using oil produces a moist and tender muffin that melts in your mouth.
 You can also use part melted butter or substitute with canola oil or melted coconut oil.
 The latter will add flavor as well.